ekspla/D6F-PH/README.md

 ```

 ## Note
 Because this sensor utilizes a heater and a pair of thermopile, **it should be placed horizontally**.
-Otherwise, you observe unacceptable offset in measured pressures.
+Otherwise, you may observe unacceptable offset in measured pressures.

 ## License
 MIT license.